Sunday, January 21, 2024

 Conclusion

 Controlling how someone engages with a game system is always a powerful tool and it is doubly so when it applies pressure on them.
 This is a feature visual novels rarely have access to without using another gameplay style alongside themselves and as such Timed Choices have been put to use across the medium.
 Horror titles take advantage of the pressure to instil a sense of panic and fear while paying off the promised violence when the player makes the wrong choice.
 When the choices are made simple and clear they can be put to use within a Thriller setting to help sell the heart pumping tension in the same way QTEs do for other games.
 Timed Choices have an inherent absurdity to them due to the artificial nature of their demands and this can be played around with for comic effect in order to get people laughing.
-These different angles on the same system showcase why a single new element can provide interesting new possibilities for the presentation of ideas and tone within visual novels.
+These different angles on the same system showcase why a single element can provide interesting new possibilities for the presentation of ideas and tone within visual novels.

 Leave a Reply